pnopjp/jmeter-plugins/docs/azure-load-testing-stub.md

 # Stub function for Azure Load Testing

-This plugin is a Stub that allows custom functions that are only available in Azure Load Testing to work in pure Azure JMeter™.
+This plugin is a Stub that allows custom functions that are only available in Azure Load Testing to work in pure Apache JMeter™.
 Enables Apache JMeter™ to use custom functions when creating and testing test scripts to be uploaded to Azure Load Testing.

 Currently, Azure Load Testing only provides 'GetSecret' custom function.